What To Wear During Labor and Delivery - Baby Chick

 A woman wearing a Turquaz Lightweight Knee Length Robe in white

-This is a great shower wrap that’s soft and breathable and comes in tons of cute colors, like pink, turquoise, and lavender.
+This shower wrap is soft and breathable, and it comes in tons of cute colors, like pink, turquoise, and lavender.
 It has a secure Velcro adjustable fastener, so you can adjust it for comfort at the hospital.
 It’s also lightweight and pretty absorbent, so it will keep you feeling cool.

 2. SIORO Towel Wrap Bathrobe